NvLL-Zen/-nethack/README.md

 This program do not steal the host's data,and do not have any relation nor connection to my computers

-OjanRN does not responsible for any user data stolen by anyone u type /h for list of commands
+OjanRN is not responsible for any user data stolen by anyone u type /h for list of commands